-If your claim is denied, you can request a hearing with the Office of Disability Adjudication and Review (ODAR).
+If your claim is denied at the Initial and Reconsideration stages, you can request a hearing with the Office of Hearings Operations (OHO).
 There are four North Carolina offices located in Charlotte, Greensboro, Raleigh, and Fayetteville.

-The appeals process can take years to complete and may require the review of medical records to show that the disability does, in fact, prevent you from earning a livable income.
+The appeals process can take over a year to complete and may require the review of medical records to show that the disability does, in fact, prevent you from performing gainful work activity.

-To expedite the appeals process, it’s best to contact an experienced social security disability attorney in North Carolina.
+To expedite the appeals process, it’s best to contact an experienced Social Security Disability law office in North Carolina.

 Employees can earn up to four credits per year or one credit per quarter.
 There are three eligibility requirements to collect social security disability:

-SSD payments are calculated based on a worker’s previous earnings, or the average indexed monthly earnings (AIME): this calculation is an average of the worker’s income throughout employment history.
+SSDI payments are calculated based on a worker’s previous earnings or the average indexed monthly earnings (AIME): this calculation is an average of the worker’s income throughout their employment history.

 Eligible workers receive benefits equal to the primary insurance amount (PIA).
 PIA is adjusted annually per changes to the national wage average and the consumer price index.